melezhik/swat/README.md

 - Swat recursively find files named **get.txt** or **post.txt** in the project root directory to get swat data.
 - Swat parse swat data file and _execute_ entries found.
 At the end of this process swat creates a _final check list_ with ["Check Expressions"](#check-expressions).
 - For every route swat makes http requests to web application and store content into text file
-- Every line of content is validated by every item in a _final check list_
+- Every line of text file is validated by every item in a _final check list_

-_objects_ found in test data file are called _swat entries_.
+_Objects_ found in test data file are called _swat entries_.
 There are _3 basic type_ of swat entries:

 - Check Expressions
 - Comments